dansind/Placevent/README.md

 Placevent
 =========

-Placevent - 3D-RISM-based solvent and ion placement softwareCreated by Daniel Sindhikara, sindhikara@gmail.com Placevent
+Placevent - 3D-RISM-based solvent and ion placement software created by Daniel Sindhikara, sindhikara@gmail.com Placevent
 This program is designed to automatically place explicit solvent atoms/ions based on 3D-RISM data.
-The 3D-RISM correlations should be in a DX file
+Placevent is compatible with AMBER .dx files and MDF .h5 files.

 The details of the algorithm are described in:
 Placevent: An algorithm for prediction of explicit solvent atom distribution -- Awpplication to HIV-1 protease and F-ATP synthase